bhadaway/stop-spammers/readme.txt

 * Restore default settings (Premium Only)
 * Contact Form 7 protection (Premium Only)
 * Built-in contact form (Premium Only)

+We sincerely thank everyone who has contributed to the project through donations, feedback, and bug reporting.
+Every little bit goes a long way.

 == Installation ==